 Can you think of a more dreadful destiny than this?

-As it is true that to be with Christ results in one being transformed into Christ’s likeness, so it is true that being with Satan results in one being transformed into Satan’s likeness.
+Being with Christ results in one being transformed into Christ’s likeness.
+Likewise, being with Satan results in one being transformed into Satan’s likeness.

-Since the rich man in Hell wanted a message sent to his five brothers so they would avoid Hell, we speculate that Hell possibly could be redemptive for some.
+Though Hades is hellish, it is not the same as the Lake of Fire (Gehenna in the Greek, usually translated Hell).
+Because the rich man in Hades wanted a message sent to his five brothers so they would avoid Hades, we speculate that Hades possibly could be redemptive for some.
 But not so with the Lake of Fire.
 It is the termination of all love, peace, and joy forever.
 Worst of all, the person incarcerated there will never again experience the love of his or her Creator.

-Any psychologist who was not a Christian would tell us that if you assure a person that if he once accepts Christ he never can be lost, and that there is no reward for exerting one’s self to be a victorious Christian, he is going to drift along, pursuing his own goals, conducting his life as he sees fit.
+Any psychologist who is not a Christian would tell us that if you assure a person that (1) once he accepts Christ he never can be lost, and (2) there is no reward for exerting himself to be a victorious Christian, he is going to drift along, pursuing his own goals, conducting his life as he sees fit.